-Dis pute resolution principles Dispute resolution mechanisms 1 Clear sense of role and purpose Carry out responsibilities related to resolving disputes between jurisdictions in line with IHPA's defined role and purpose in the Act and the Addendum.
-2 Transparent communication Promote transparency through clear dispute resolution principles, processes and communication with those parties involved in the dispute.
-3 Ethical, fair and responsible decision making Actively promote ethical and responsible decision making (code of conduct, conflict of interest management).
+Dispute resolution principles Dispute resolution mechanisms 1.
+Clear sense of role and purpose Carry out responsibilities related to resolving disputes between jurisdictions in line with IHACPA's defined role and purpose in the NHR Act and the Addendum.
+2. Transparent communication Promote transparency through clear dispute resolution principles, processes and communication with those parties involved in the dispute and where relevant, the Administrator and the National Health Funding Body.
+3. Ethical, fair and responsible decision making Actively promote ethical and responsible decision making (code of conduct, conflict of interest management).
 Focus on promoting improved efficiency and access to public hospital services and minimising susceptibility to gaming.
-Focus on fairness in decision making and good outcomes for resolution based on legislative and other requirements, including the Act and the Addendum.
-Act in accordance with the Disclosure of Interests Policy.
-4 Effective and efficient investigations Undertake dispute resolution investigations in accordance with the dispute resolution processes outlined in the Act, the Addendum, this Policy and internal procedure manuals and templates.
-5 Timely, balanced and evidenced based assessments and recommendations Make dispute resolution assessments and recommendations based on a balance of 'evidence based' factors and on a timely basis, adhering to timeframes outlined in the Act, the Addendum and this Policy.
-6 Quality and risk is recognised and managed in the investigation process Establish a sound system within IHPA of risk management and quality oversight (guided by the Risk Management Framework , Data Quality Assurance Framework and other relevant policies).
+Focus on fairness in decision making and good outcomes for resolution based on legislative and other requirements, including the NHR Act and the Addendum.
+Act in accordance with the Disclosure of Interests Policy .
+4. Effective and efficient investigations Undertake dispute resolution investigations in accordance with the dispute resolution processes outlined in the NHR Act, the Addendum, this Policy and internal procedure manuals and templates.
+5. Timely, balanced and evidence-based assessments and recommendations Make dispute resolution assessments and recommendations based on a balance of 'evidence-based' factors and on a timely basis, adhering to timeframes outlined in the NHR Act, the Addendum and this Policy.
+6. Quality and risk is recognised and managed in the investigation process Establish a sound system within IHACPA of risk management and quality oversight (guided by the Risk Management Framework , Data Quality Assurance Framework and other relevant policies).